 - Education and qualifications.
-Take care to include the names of institutions and dates attended in reverse order; Ph.D., Masters, Undergraduate.
+Be sure to include the names of institutions and dates attended in reverse order: Ph.D., Masters, Undergraduate.

 - Work experience/employment history.
 The most widely accepted style of employment record is the chronological curriculum vitae.
-Your career history is presented in reverse date order starting with most recent.
-Achievements and responsibilities are listed for each role.
-More emphasis/information should be put on more recent jobs.
+Your career history is presented in reverse date order starting with the most recent appointment.
+More emphasis/information should be placed on your most recent jobs.

 - Skills.
 Include computer skills, foreign language skills, and any other recent training that is relevant to the role applied for.

 - Training / Graduate Fieldwork / Study Abroad